Tristan22400/IAMC_format/README.md

 python update_dict.py --arguments aggregations,check

 You should know that the update even forced is only possible if the naming of the variable are correct.

+You can also use the translation_helpers to change only the variable

 The Visualization folder